-- Providencia: as of November 18, the local hospital in Providencia has been reported as completely damaged and inoperative. - An emergency field hospital will be installed. - 7 injured people have been evacuated to San Andres.
+- Providencia: as of November 18, the local hospital in Providencia has been reported as completely damaged and inoperative. - An emergency field hospital has been installed, including outpatient services, emergency areas with isolation capability and clinical labs. - 7 injured people have been evacuated to San Andres.